dogweather/forkful/content/en/lua/strings/concatenating-strings.md

   \ or\u2026"
 lastmod: '2024-03-13T22:45:00.198247-06:00'
 model: gpt-4-1106-preview
-summary: "Concatenating strings means sticking them together end-to-end to make a\
+summary: Concatenating strings means sticking them together end-to-end to make a new one.
-  \ new one.
-Programmers do it to build up text dynamically, like creating messages\
-  \ or\u2026"
 title: Concatenating strings
 weight: 3
 ---